Free Style (film): Critical reception

 Mike Hale of The New York Times noted that the film initially sets itself up as being "jumpy, noisy, cheerful, a sort of "High School X-Games Musical."
 But said that despite the "shamelessly pandering finish", it comes across as a "surprisingly old-fashioned tale of small-town striving" with some "perfunctorily filmed" racing scenes.
 S. Jhoanna Robledo of Common Sense Media said that despite Bleu's efforts with the movie's "heavier themes" and having "poignant" scenes with Pettis, she felt the plot was "better suited for an after-school special than a big-screen treatment."
 Elizabeth Weitzman of the New York Daily News wrote that: "Though the film deserves credit for its depiction of economic hardship, almost everything else is handled clumsily.
 And why would a movie about motocross spend so little time on the track?
 Bleu remains one to watch, but only real fans will want to watch this."

 Roger Ebert wrote that: "There are some charming actors in this movie, all dressed up but with no place to go.
 "Free Style" is remorselessly formulaic, with every character and plot point playing its assigned role."
-Kyle Smith of the New York Post criticized the film for its "[I]nsistent, numbing niceness combine[s] with sloppily edited motocross footage" and added that: "Bleu's cute-but-bland act flatlines in every scene of a movie with a script that is a perfect match for his abilities."
 Scott Tobias of The A.V.
 Club gave the movie a "D" grade, criticizing Dear's filmmaking style, saying "his signature bland semi-competence is all over Free Style, which desperately needs some flash of style and forward momentum."
 Entertainment Weekly writer Adam Markovitz gave the film a "D+" grade, criticizing Bleu's performance for being "bland and painfully earnest" and felt the formulaic plot "unfolds just the way you think it will…until the climax turns out to be even cheesier than you feared."